irvinktang/backend-challenge/README.md

 The Database and Schema
 -----------------------

-The sample database provided consists of four tables:
+The sample csv files provided consists of four tables:
 - companies
 - shipments
 - products